I am I00% organic and silicone-free.

 My enduring trademark style has always been timeless European elegance – never appearing obvious, overdone or outdated.
 Therefore I only suggest doctors who share this aesthetic and to whom I would entrust (or have entrusted) my own life and looks.
 They are mainly based in the UK.

 A. Absolutely not.
-I don’t do endorsements Beware of any doctor or clinic who displays my picture on their website or in their practice; it is a clear indication that I do not recommend them.
-None of my actual practitioners would use my picture (or that of any other patient) without my permission.
+I don’t do endorsements Beware of any doctor or clinic who uses my picture on their website or in their practice; it is a clear indication that I do not recommend them.
+None of my actual practitioners would display my picture (or that of any other patient) without my permission.

 Please report any practitioner or clinic using my images here.

 A. Ignore whatever age Wikipedia randomly decides to assign me at any given moment.
 It’s not a reliable source, as they freely admit.
-My private details, including my exact date and place of birth, have never been in the public domain.
-Therefore they are simply made up to fill in the blanks.
-And that is fine; it protects my real details from identity theft.
+They even announced my death once!
+My personal data, including my date and place of birth, has never, ever been in the public domain or correctly reported.
+Because they have no access to such information, they simply make it up to fill in the blanks.
+And that’s fine; it protects my real details from identity theft.

-My age: I’m 66.
-But that’s only my chronological age.
-According to my telomere analysis and advanced diagnostics, the biological age of my body and brain is years younger.
-The cumulative effect of various aesthetic procedures enables me to make the most of that inner vitality on the outside.
+My age: I’m between 65 and 70.
+That’s all anyone really needs to know.
+However, that’s only my chronological age.
+According to my telomere analysis and advanced diagnostics, the biological age of my body and brain is far younger.
+I use my specialist anti-aging expertise to bring my inner vitality to the outside.

 A. Nothing, it’s just not for me.
 I have no intention of growing old and sick in the conventional sense.
 Instead, I will continue to roll back the years from the inside out, never looking or feeling my chronological age, always working to maintain the younger biological and perceived age I’ve created.
 Further armed with my complete DNA and telomere profiles, I can monitor known inherited genetic variants that may or may not manifest.
 Such advantages didn’t exist back in the day when the expression “growing old gracefully” was coined.